Choosing Cannabis Products

 The amount of THC and CBD may be one of your top considerations when choosing cannabis products.
 While you may see some of the cannabis plant’s many cannabinoids referenced on product packaging, tetrahydrocannabinol, or THC, and cannabidiol, or CBD, content must be listed, as these two cannabinoids are primarily responsible for the effects of cannabis.

 Even though the information is there to help you make an informed decision, cannabis product labels can be difficult to understand.
-The THC and CBD content is listed in at least two ways:
+Each product must list the total THC and CBD it will contain when it’s heated or otherwise prepared for consumption.
+However, products may also list the THC and CBD they contain when purchased, before consumption.

 You’ll see this information represented as different units of measure depending on the product format.